NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 ```

 ## Implement the Interface
-Create plugin implementations that satisfy the interface requirements by going through the following steps,
+Create plugin implementations that satisfy the interface requirements by going through the following steps:

 ### 1. Define a `struct`
 Each plugin will need to define a `struct` that implements the interface methods.
 For example, in above mentioned module [Example](#Example), we've defined `struct` **Module** as follows: